An Extractive-and-Abstractive Framework for Source Code Summarization: Motivating Example

 We study two existing techniques, an extractor method~\cite{2010-Program-Comprehension-with-Code-Summarization} and an abstracter method~\cite{2020-CodeBERT}, in generating summaries for the given example.
-The extractor method~\cite{2010-Program-Comprehension-with-Code-Summarization} adopts the Latent Semantic Analysis (LAS) techniques~\cite{2009-Update-Summarization-based-LSA} to determine the informativity of every term in the code snippet and then selects the top 5 important terms to compose the summary.
+The extractor method~\cite{2010-Program-Comprehension-with-Code-Summarization} adopts the Latent Semantic Analysis (LSA) techniques~\cite{2009-Update-Summarization-based-LSA} to determine the informativity of every term in the code snippet and then select the top $k$ important terms to compose the summary.
 The second summary in Figure~\ref{fig:motivation_example}(b) (Extractive Summary) is generated by~\cite{2010-Program-Comprehension-with-Code-Summarization}.
 Observe that although the extractive summary has a poor naturalness and is far from the reference summary, it contains important factual details that should be included in the summary, e.g., the important terms ``key'' and ``cache''.
-The abstractive method~\cite{2020-CodeBERT} first trains a model called CodeBert for obtaining code representations, and then fine-tunes it on the code summarization task.
+The abstractive method~\cite{2020-CodeBERT} first trains a model called CodeBERT for obtaining code representations, and then fine-tunes it on the code summarization task.
 The third summary in Figure~\ref{fig:motivation_example}(b) (Abstractive Summary) shows the result by~\cite{2020-CodeBERT}.
-Observe that 1) intuitively, the abstractive summary has a good naturalness and like written by a human; 2) the abstractive summary can cover the first and the third parts (Blue and Red fonts) of the reference summary; 3) the abstractive summary can not cover the second and the fourth parts (Green and Orange fonts), i.e., missing some factual details.
+Observe that 1) intuitively, the abstractive summary has a good naturalness and is like written by a human; 2) the abstractive summary can cover the first and the third parts (Blue and Red fonts) of the reference summary; 3) the abstractive summary can not cover the second and the fourth parts (Green and Orange fonts), i.e., missing some factual details.
+In summary, the main drawbacks of current extractive and abstractive methods are the poor naturalness of the generated code summaries and the loss of important factual details, respectively.